franciscovillaescusa/CAMELS/docs/source/subfind.rst

 Suite differences
 ~~~~~~~~~~~~~~~~~

-The halo/subhalo catalogues are designed to be as uniform as possible across the two suites.
-Thus, the metallicity field in the subfind catalogues of SIMBA differ from the metallicity field of the SIMBA snapshots.
-The ``Metallicity`` and ``MetalFraction`` fields in the subfind catalogues follow the same convention as those from the IllustrisTNG catalogues, except that the elements are the same as in the SIMBA snapshots.
+The halo/subhalo catalogs are designed to be as uniform as possible across the two suites.
+Thus, the metallicity field in the subfind catalogs of SIMBA differ from the metallicity field of the SIMBA snapshots.
+The ``Metallicity`` and ``MetalFraction`` fields in the subfind catalogs follow the same convention as those from the IllustrisTNG catalogs, except that the elements are the same as in the SIMBA snapshots.

 In particular: